anthill/blog/_posts/18-02-2014-predicting-abstention-rate-using-open-data.markdown

 ## Building the predictive model: the power of context

-At Snips, we use context to make predictions: we don't learn from the past directly but we rather recreate the context in which the phenomenon to predict occurred.
+At ANTS, we use context to make predictions: we don't learn from the past directly but we rather recreate the context in which the phenomenon to predict occurred.
 Historical modelling tells you *what* happened, but contextual modelling tells you *why* it happened!

 <figure>
     <img src="{{ site.baseurl }}/assets/article_images/predicting-abstention-rate-using-open-data/2014-02-22_contextual.png" style="max-width:100%;">